Austin-Metke/CST205-Final-Project/README.md

    ```bash
     ./run
    ```

-  For windows you'll have to run the following command:
+  Alternatively you can run the command below regardless of OS:

   ```bash
   flask --app app.py run --debug